rajesh-ranjan-git/MongoDBInDepth/README.md

 > $all

-=> The $all operator selects tge documents where the value of a field is in array that contains all the specified elements.
+=> The $all operator selects the documents where the value of a field is in array that contains all the specified elements.
 -> db.collection-name.find({"fieldname" : {$all : ["value1", "value2", ...]}})

 > $elemMatch